Davante Adams: 2014–2017

 Adams was selected in the second round with the 53rd overall pick by the Green Bay Packers in the 2014 NFL draft.
 He was the ninth wide receiver to be selected that year.
 On June 12, 2014, he signed a contract with the Packers.

 After playing in the number four receiver slot in his NFL debut in the 2014 season against the Seattle Seahawks, Adams took 37 snaps in the second game against the New York Jets, where he had 5 catches for 50 yards.
 Entrenched as the Packers' number three receiver, on October 2, Adams scored his first NFL touchdown on an 11-yard pass from Aaron Rodgers in a 42–10 victory over the Minnesota Vikings.
 The score was Rodgers' 200th career touchdown pass.
 On October 26, Adams had a personal-best 7 receptions in a loss to the New Orleans Saints.
 He tallied his first 100-yard receiving game on November 30 with six receptions for 121 yards in a 26–21 win over the New England Patriots.
 Though a distant third to Jordy Nelson and Randall Cobb, Adams' 446 receiving yards and 3 touchdowns were a solid rookie contribution to the 12–4 Packers.
 In the divisional round, Adams set the Packers' rookie record for receiving yards in a playoff game with 117 in the victory over the Dallas Cowboys, including a 46-yard touchdown.
-In the NFC Championship against the Seattle Seahawks, he was held to one reception for seven yards in the 28–22 overtime loss.
+In the NFC Championship Game against the Seattle Seahawks, he was held to one reception for seven yards in the 28–22 overtime loss.